Browse Tax Articles

-Average basis is the average cost of all shares you purchased.
-You can use this method of calculating your basis only if you did both of these:
+Average basis is the average cost of all shares you bought.
+You can use this method of figuring your basis only if you did both of these:

 The average basis method should be used only if:

-Using the average basis method allows you to vary the amount of your gain or loss for the year when you first choose the method.
-Over time the total gain or loss from the sale of all shares of the fund will be the same regardless of the method used to figure the basis.
+The average basis method allows you to vary the amount of your gain or loss for the year when you first choose the method.
+Over time, the total gain or loss from the sale of all shares of the fund will be the same.
+It doesn’t matter which method you use to figure the basis.

-Most mutual fund companies calculate the average basis for you and send you a statement with this information.
-You can calculate the average basis yourself using the single-category method.
+Most mutual fund companies figure the average basis for you and send you a statement.
+You can figure the average basis yourself using the single-category method.

 To use this method: